 Any other boards or specific GDB stubs that comply with the GDB server protocol.

-The Embedded GDB Server configuration requires the cross-compiler toolchain to be configured in advance.
+Your cross-compiler toolchain should be configured in advance.

 For ARM Cortex-M and Cortex-R MCUs, install GNU ARM toolchain.
 After the installation, make sure the toolchain is presented in the system PATH: run